Contact

 Task Developers: Chevron, NGL, and Coterra Energy

-Your team is challenged to design innovative ways to accelerate evaporation in PW impoundment ponds.
+Your team is challenged to design innovative ways to accelerate evaporation in PW impoundments.
 Solutions must scale to a 500,000 bbl/day flow rate.
 In addition to enhanced evaporation, teams may include innovative ways of storing water, rather than the traditional impoundment ponds.

 Hands adjusting a sensor strap